- Quick Facts

 - Floating pond & lake fountain.

-- Comes with fountain pump, Amherst nozzle, float, bottom screen and power cord.
+- Includes fountain pump, Amherst nozzle, float, bottom screen and power cord.

 - Approved for use in salt water.